aservet1/reactRAPL/README.md

 jRAPL files changes to one would ever affect the other.

-https://github.com/aservet1/jRAPL README for general information about jRAPL, although some implementation details will likely differ for this version.
+See https://github.com/aservet1/jRAPL README for general information about jRAPL, although some implementation details will likely differ for this version.

+If you're a total stranger and you're looking through this, don't rely on any of the documentation.
+I might have updated it, but honestly the best you can do to find out what the code does is read though all the code and just take the documentation with a grain of salt.
+I haven't gone through this to make sure someone could go through it and not get confused yet...not that the code is so bad that you'll lose your mind trying to read it or anything, but just know that this project is still under development and getting changed all the time, so the documentation / comments throughout my code may or may not be in sync with what the code itself actually does.